Individual and Family Fact Sheet

 Who Conducts The Investigation?

-Investigations are done by one of the protective service agencies (DCF, P&A, or DSS), DDS or your private provider agency, depending on your age and where you live or receive services.
+Investigations are done by one of the protective service agencies (DCF, DSS), DDS or your private provider agency, depending on your age and where you live or receive services.
 If you have information or evidence that would help in the investigation, it is important for you to share it with the investigator as soon as possible.

 What Happens During The Investigation?